bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### Meta

-The word meta when used in computer science is a prefix that means "about".
+The word meta when used in computer science is a prefix that means “about”.

 ### Meta Data